Marcumc165/Case-Studies/Cyclistic.md

 # 1. Introduction
  This Case Study is to demonstrate the skills I learned in the Google Data Analytics Course.
 In this program, I learned how to clean and organize data for analysis, and complete analysis and calculations using spreadsheets, SQL and R programming.
-I also learned how to visualize and present data findings in dashboards, and in presentations using Tableu.
+I also learned how to visualize and present data findings in dashboards, and in presentations using Tableau.

-In this Case Study, I will comlepete an analysis for a ficticious bike-share program named Cyclistic along with some key team members, using
+In this Case Study, I will complete an analysis for a fictitious bike-share program named Cyclistic along with some key team members, using
-SQL to clean, organize, analyze, and calulate my findings.
-I will aslo be using Tableu to create diagrams to share my findings and present my complete analysis.
+SQL to clean, organize, analyze, and calculate my findings.
+I will also be using Tableau to create diagrams to share my findings and present my complete analysis.

 # 2. Scenario